-4. The lake shall not be used between 14th November and 10th February the following year, with all equipment removed from the edge of the lake during this time.
-At all other times of the year the lake shall not be used for activities before 9am and after 5.30pm.
+4. The lake shall not be used between 14th November and 10th February the following year.
+At all other times of the year the lake shall not be used for activities before 9am and after 5pm.

 Reason: In the interests of residential amenity.